Linking to GEOS 3.12.1, GDAL 3.8.4, PROJ 9.4.0; sf_use_s2() is TRUE

 using gstat:

-3.4 Interpolation
+3.5 Interpolation

-For interpolation, we first need a target grid (point patterns have an observation window, geostatistical data not!)
+For interpolation, we first need a target grid (point patterns have an observation window, geostatistical data do not!)

 A simple interpolator (that is hard to beat) is the inverse distance interpolator, \[\hat{Z}(s_0) = \sum_{j=1}^n \lambda_j Z(s_i)\] with \(\lambda_j\) proportional to \(||s_i - s_0||^{-p}\) and normalized to sum to one (weighted mean), and \(p\) tunable but defaulting to 2.